G0PLY/DCLXVI_X/README.md

-game options file is diablo.ini located in the %AppData% folder devilutionx features work except refills, and globe data for non mana classes have been disabled, this mod is intended to be used with Singleplayer Quests turned on but is not forced (although it might cause issues if not turned on)
+game options file is diablo.ini located in the %AppData% folder devilutionx features work except refills, and globe data for non mana classes have been disabled, this mod was intended to be used with Singleplayer Quests turned on but is not forced...

 --------------------------------------------------------------------------------------------------
 DCLXVI Features:
 =======